scampion/burgonet-gateway/README.md

 ## Name origin

-The [burgonet](https://en.wikipedia.org/wiki/Burgonet) is an ancient helmet, it's a protection for the brain.
+The [burgonet (wikipedia)](https://en.wikipedia.org/wiki/Burgonet) is an ancient helmet, it's a protection for the brain.
 Protect your knowledge